Labor Finally Commits to Rail

 Community public transport group, Future Transport Tasmania (FTT), today congratulated the Tasmanian State Labor Party for finally committing to the Northern Suburbs Railway proposal.
 FTT agrees that it is far more than just a railway or transport project, but one that can revitalize inner-suburban development, creating many more jobs, as well as improved access to jobs.
 However, FTT does have concerns regarding Labor’s proposal regarding seeking private investment.
 FTT does not believe that a public-private partnership is likely to deliver value for money for Tasmania.

-FTT’s view has always been that the Northern Suburbs Railway (or Riverline) project can be funded entirely by the State Government without any need for assistance from the Federal Government or any Public-Private Partnership arrangement.
+FTT’s view has always been that the Northern Suburbs Railway (or Light Rail) project can be funded entirely by the State Government without any need for assistance from the Federal Government or any Public-Private Partnership (PPP) arrangement.
 The cost of the necessary infrastructure and rolling-stock will inevitably take a few years to properly plan and implement, thus enabling it to be spread over a number of years.
-FTT said that the low cost of Riverline, less than $100 million, as compared to nearly $1 billion for the Gold Coast Light Rail project, meant that Tasmania could easily afford the project.
+PPPs effectively mean that Governments are paying a private company a sufficient subsidy to be profitable, thus costing more money in the long term.

 Future Transport Tasmania spokesperson Toby Rowallan said: “It is good to see that the ALP has finally made a commitment to the Northern Suburbs Railway.
 It is a pity that they did not support it in their last term of Government, as it could have been operating by now.
 The ALP did not want to pay for it then, and presumably also did not want the Greens to get any credit.
 FTT is not interested in this sort of political point-scoring game, nor do we believe that any private funding is necessary.
 The cost of the project can easily be afforded by the state, as the entire capital cost will not be required in one hit.”